Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 If your housing organization allows space heaters in units, consider creating a safety policy all residents must acknowledge as part of their lease agreement.
 Here are some critical safety tips to pass along to residents:

 Mayo said that candles are a leading cause of fire during the winter months, especially around the holidays.
 Residents should be advised to keep candles at least a foot away from anything that can burn.
-Residents should also blow candles out when leaving the room or going to sleep.
+They should also blow out candles when leaving the room or going to sleep.
 Matches and lighters should be stored up high or in a cabinet with a child lock.

 Share fire escape plans